 Having a friend or parent co-sign on a loan may ruin a good relationship if you don't make the payments.
 The co-signer trusted that you would make payments and he would never need to pay.
 If you lose your job or can't work, the co-signer gets stuck with a payment and nothing to show for it.
-If you are considering the role of co-signer, review the Federal Trade Commission notice before you sign.
+If you are considering the role of co-signer, be fully aware of the risks before you sign.
 Signing as a co-signer can affect your ability to get your own financing, as the loan shows on your credit report until it's paid.

 If you are a co-borrower, you are a co-owner.
 You share the loan proceeds and are likely named on the title for the purchase.
 If the debt is a mortgage loan, both co-borrowers benefit from the federal income tax interest deduction.
 Co-borrowers are equally liable for the full amount of the loan.
 If something happens to one co-borrower, the other one is legally bound to make the payments.
 In return, the deed may give you full ownership upon death of the co-borrower.

 - Polka Dot Images/Polka Dot/Getty Images

 - What Are the Requirements for Loan Co-signers?

 - How to Finance a Home With a Co-Signer